Prompt Embeddings

 When to use embeddings

-• Internal team or brand consistency: you want every team member's outputs to share style cues without coordinating prompts.
+• Team or brand consistency: every member's outputs share style cues without coordinating prompts.

-• Public model distribution: users discover the model and want it to "just work" without learning trigger words.
+• Public model distribution: the model works without users learning trigger words.

-• API / MCP integrations: embeddings reduce the per-call prompt construction load.
+• API and MCP integrations: embeddings reduce per-call prompt construction.

 Common pitfalls

-• Too many tokens.
+Too many tokens.
 Five to ten well-chosen tokens beats twenty.
-More is not better; tokens dilute one another.
+Extra tokens dilute one another.

-• Conflicting tokens. cinematic plus flat illustration will fight.
-Make sure the embedding is internally coherent.
+Conflicting tokens. cinematic plus flat illustration fight each other.
+Keep the embedding internally coherent.

-• Forgetting to update after retraining.
-When you retrain, double-check the embedding still reflects the new model's vocabulary.
+Stale embedding after retraining.
+After a retrain, verify the embedding still matches the new model's vocabulary.